brendanfalk/zsh-abbr/README.md

 ### Configuration variables

-In addition to the following, setting `NO_COLOR` (regardless of its value) will disable color output.
-See https://no-color.org/.

 Variable | Type | Use | Default
 ---|---|---|---
 `ABBR_AUTOLOAD` | integer | If non-zero, automatically account for updates to the user abbrevations file (see [Storage and manual editing](#storage-and-manual-editing)) | 1